edoiannu/THESIScode/README.md

 - `avepower_<unravelling>_against_time.dat`, `avepower_<unravelling>_against_energy_threshold.dat` — average ergotropic power
 - `histo_erg_<unravelling>_t<t>.dat`, `histo_cap_<unravelling>_t<t>.dat` — samples for the ergotropy/capacity histograms at a given time instant

-Each process folder also contains a `_params.dat` file (or `params.dat` for `power.jl`) that records the parameters actually used to generate the data (number of trajectories, final time, time step), so that plotting scripts do not depend on later modifications of `input.dat`.
+Each process folder also contains a `_params.dat` file that records the parameters actually used to generate the data (number of trajectories, final time, time step), so that plotting scripts do not depend on later modifications of `input.dat`.

 ## Notes

-- The parallel scripts reuse existing data: if a process folder already exists with a `_params.dat`/`params.dat` file, the run size (`FINALT`, `dt`, `NTRAJ`) is read from there instead of from `input.dat`, to ensure consistency with the data already present.
+- The parallel scripts reuse existing data: if a process folder already exists with a `_params.dat` file, the run size (`FINALT`, `dt`, `NTRAJ`) is read from there instead of from `input.dat`, to ensure consistency with the data already present.
 - The number of trajectories (`NTRAJ`) must be a multiple of `CHUNKDIM`, and `CHUNKDIM` must be greater than or equal to the number of active workers.